cirosantilli/linux-kernel-module-cheat/README.md

     ./runqemu -d

-This starts QEMU on the background of the shell, to prepare for running GDB.

-If you want to break immediately at a symbol, e.g. `start_kernel` of the boot sequence, run:
+If you want to break immediately at a symbol, e.g. `start_kernel` of the boot sequence, run on another shell:

     ./rungdb start_kernel